Harith al-Sudani: Recognition

 The family of Captain al-Sudani only learnt of his critical anti-terrorism role after his death.
 As of August 2018, the al-Sudani family has been trying for a year to get recognition for Harith's role and claim the relevant pensions for his widow and three children.
 Based on the ISIS execution video, both his Falcons Intelligence Cell and Iraqi's Joint Military Command announced his death in a counter-terrorism operation.
 But since al-Sudani was killed in ISIS territories, no material proof is available to administratively confirm the serviceman's death in action and provide a death certificate.
 The initial August 12, 2018, New York Times coverage ignited numerous media coverage and popular reaction over al-Sudani’s actions and heroism.
 On Monday 13th, according to Harith's father, an assistant of Prime Minister Haider al-Abadi contacted the al-Sudani family in order to facilitate the family's requests.
 The official called the appropriate administrative court judges in order to issue a formal death certificate, while another official admitted this situation to be unfortunately typical.
 The family thanked the officials for mediating in their favour.

+In 2021, Margaret Coker authored the book, "The Spymaster of Baghdad" which outlines the actions of Harith in his infiltration of Daesh.